apiato/documentation/docs/components/optional-components/middleware.md

   - request
 ---

-Apiato middlewares are just [Laravel Middlewares](https://laravel.com/docs/middleware), and they function in the exact same way as Laravel middlewares.
+Apiato middleware are just [Laravel Middleware](https://laravel.com/docs/middleware), and they function in the exact same way as Laravel middleware.
 However, they come with additional rules and conventions specific to Apiato.

 To generate new middleware,